How to Find Geodes in Idaho

 Geodes are a nifty find for rock-hunters.

-Geodes are round, hollow geological rock formations commonly of sedimentary or igneous rock.
-The interiors are often lined with quartz crystals.
-Prized by rock hounds and used for decoration and jewelry, they are found in many parts of the country.
-Idaho, the Gem State, has its share of geodes.
-For those prepared for rock hounding in Idaho's scenic, rugged and mineral-rich back country, there is a supply of geodes available.
+Geodes are round, hollow geological rock formations commonly made of sedimentary or igneous rock.
+The interiors of geodes are often lined with quartz crystals.
+Prized by rock hounds and used for decoration and jewelry, geodes are found in many parts of the United States.
+There are many types of geodes and other rocks in Idaho, which is also known as the Gem State.
+For those prepared for rock hounding in the state's scenic, rugged and mineral-rich backcountry, there is a supply of geodes and Idaho thunder eggs available.

 Things You'll Need